mal-lang/mal-ls/docs/LS.md

 functionality this super class provides is the ability to find the name of the methods more easily and in a standardized manner - starting with `m_`.
 Methods receive the parameters the client sent as arguments, which can come in the form of a dictionary, if `**kwargs` is used, or named parameters.

+## MAL LSP Server

+The MAL LSP Server, represented in `mal_lsp.py`, is a subclass of the `MethodDispatcher`, i.e. where the functions the user can request to run are stored.
+It contains an input and output buffer to communicate with the client, which are handled by `Streams`.
+In return, when a message is received, the `Endpoint` will ensure that the appropriate method is called.
+This can be found in the function `start`.
+As mentioned above, all methods start with `m_`.